bcgov/eagle-public/openshift/maintenance/README.md

 ### Usage

 Caddy pods serving static html are deployed to our prod environment.
-To enable maintenance mode switch the routes between the eao-public and eao-proxy-caddy services.
+To enable maintenance mode switch the routes between the eagle-public and eagle-proxy-caddy services.
 A namespace (project) for deployment must be specified.

 Expected namespaces: